What is value chain analysis? Why it matters and how to get started

 As you can imagine, a value chain analysis will take a good amount of time, so be careful not to lose momentum during or after the process.
 After you have identified the value-adds, your business will need to actually incorporate those decisions.

-Choose the lowest-hanging fruit first (that is, determine the easiest changes first).
+Choose the easiest changes first.
 These changes can be visually identified on your value chain analysis model: you can star them, highlight them, or make them into their own flowchart.
 (The value chain diagram templates in Lucidchart make it easy to map your value chain and identify cost-saving opportunities).

 These easy wins are important because they’re key to keeping the momentum going: Once your team sees the changes, they’re more likely to tackle the larger, more involved value-adds.